DaFrankort/game-backend/README.md

 # Endpoints
 The backend has the following endpoints:
 ## Users
 - ``POST /api/user`` - Create a new user, requires a JSON body with the name of the user using the following format: ``{ "name": "Username" }``.
-Important to note that doing this will return JSON for your user *with* a unique **bearer-token**, this token is required in all your other requests or they will be denied.
+Important to note that doing this will return JSON for your user *with* a unique **bearer token**, this token is required in all your other requests or they will be denied.
 - ``GET /api/user/{userId}`` - Get specific information from a user.
-- ``GET /api/user/me`` - Using your bearer-token as context, will return your associated user-profile.
+- ``GET /api/user/me`` - Using your bearer token as context, will return your associated user-profile.
 - ``GET /api/user`` - Get an overview of all users.

 ## Lobbies
-All lobby endpoints require you to have a valid **bearer-token**.
+All lobby endpoints require you to have a valid **bearer token**.
 You can get one by creating a user.
 - ``GET /api/lobby`` - Get an overview of all lobbies, with limited information about users.
 - ``POST /api/lobby`` - Create a new lobby, requires a body with the name for the lobby, using the following format: ``{ "name": "MyLobby" }``.
 - ``GET /api/lobby/{lobbyId}`` - Get information about a specific lobby.
-- ``POST /api/lobby/{lobbyId}/members`` - Join a lobby, this will use your bearer-token to determine which user to add.
+- ``POST /api/lobby/{lobbyId}/members`` - Join a lobby, this will use your bearer token to determine which user to add.
 A user can only be added to a lobby by themselves.
 - ``DELETE /api/lobby/{lobbyId}/members/{userId}`` - Remove a user from a lobby, this can be done by other users too (TODO - Allow only lobby-owners to kick anyone).